CHECK OUT OUR PAGE OF QUICK VOTER TOOLS ALL IN ONE PLACE HERE.

-The Secretary of State has asked the Ohio legislature to permit voters to request absentee ballots online, but the answer to that has not been determined yet.
+The Secretary of State has asked the Ohio legislature to permit voters to request absentee ballots online, but the legislature has not changed the law to permit that, so . . .

 You must register or update your voter registration no later than 30 days before an election.
 Upcoming voter registration deadline for the November 3, 2020 general election is October 5, 2020.
 If you register or update your information after the deadline, the change will apply for the next election.

 WANT TO MAKE SURE YOUR VOTE COUNTS IN NOVEMBER?
 DO THIS NOW:

 BY REQUESTING YOUR BALLOT NOW, IT WILL BE MAILED TO YOU IN THE FIRST WAVE OF REGULAR ABSENTEE BALLOTS MAILED BY THE BOARD 29 DAYS BEFORE THE ELECTION.
 YOU CAN TRACK THE STATUS OF YOUR REQUESTED BALLOT THROUGH YOUR COUNTY BOARD OF ELECTIONS' WEBSITE AND MAKE SURE YOUR VOTE COUNTS!

 Do you want to help us organize for greater voter participation?
 Contact us, and we'll sign you up.
 There are a variety of activities you can do, especially from home.

 Here is more information from the Secretary of State's website on tracking your absentee ballot through your county board of elections website: